Wodan58/joy1/doc/JOYimplJOY.md

 The only way to make it a 100% solution is to read the PRIVATE sections twice: during the first time defined symbols are registered in the symbol table and during the second time normal processing is done.
-The benefit of this definition is that symbols, because they can be made local, do not show up in the symbol table.
+The benefit of this approach is that symbols, because they can be made local, do not show up in the symbol table.
+There is an other approach that requires no change: simply use forward declarations in the PRIVATE sections.
+For some implementations of the symbol table this might be easier to implement.

 CORRECT_INHAS_COMPARE
 ---------------------

-This definition would break grmtst.joy and that is not allowed.
-A redefinition in grmtst.joy is used; all comparison operators now use the Compare function.
+This definition would break `grmtst.joy` and that is not allowed.
+A redefinition in `grmtst.joy` is used; all comparison operators now use the Compare function.

 Existing changes
 ================